Sexual Fables

 So much for love beyond the grave.
 So much for Adam and Eve.
 The late Renaissance German painters were not sentimentalists; they were moralists.
-This extraordinary oil painting is Les amants trépassés (The Deceased Lovers), associated with an unknown painter, possibly "the Master of the Upper Rhine," and it is one of a pair from around 1470.
-It is in the Musée de l’Œuvre Notre-Dame in Strasbourg.
-The other, which shows A Bridal Couple, is in the Cleveland Museum of Art.
+This extraordinary oil painting is Les amants trépassés (also known as The Deceased Lovers, The Dead Lovers, and even The Rotting Pair), associated with an unknown painter, possibly "the Master of the Upper Rhine," and it is one of a pair from around 1470: before and after.
+The other is A Bridal Couple, shown above.

 Memento mori...
 Remember you will die...